William Gilbert Endowed CofE Primary School & Nursery

 We aim to be a community where everyone is treated fairly and with tolerance and respect.
 We want everyone to flourish and reach their potential, and we recognise that for some pupils’ extra support is needed to help them to achieve and be successful.

-The Equality Act became law in 2010.
-It covers everyone in Britain and protects people from discrimination, harassment, and victimisation.
 Everyone in Britain is protected.
 This is because the Equality Act protects people against discrimination because of the protected characteristics that we all have.
 Under the Equality Act, there are nine Protected Characteristics:

 1. Age